ppwwyyxx/wechat-dump/README.md

 See [here](http://ppwwyyxx.com/static/wechat/example.html) for an example html.

 ### TODO List
-+ Crack emoji encryption to handle some missing emojis.
-  * __HELP WANTED__: Starting from May 2016, the first 1KB of all emojis in `resource/emoji` are encrypted.
-Right now I'm using emoji URL which covers most of them.
-    Any thoughts on how they are encrypted are appreciated.
-    It is also possible to recover the image without knowing the first 1KB (just have to detect chunks without knowing metadata).
 + Fix rare unhandled message types: > 10000 and < 0
 + Better user experiences... see `grep 'TODO' wechat -R`